hychen39/javascript_teach/ch3/ch_03_part_1.md

 console.log(val);  // 1
 ```

+### Quick Practice

+1. There are three people, Jack, Tom, and Mary, standing in line to buy tickets.
+Describe this using an array.

+2. Jack has finished buying his ticket.
+Remove him from the queue and print his name.
+Update the order of the queue.

+3. Emily arrives.
+Add her to the end of the queue.

+4. Sophia arrives and is a VIP.
+Add her to the front of the queue.

+5. Print the order of the queue.

 ### `splice()` method

-A general array method to add, remove, and replace elements in an array.
+A general array method to add, remove, and replace elements in an array from an arbitrary position.

 What the `splice()` method does on the array:
-1. Remove `deleteCount` elements starting from the `start` index.
+1. Remove `deleteCount` elements starting from the `start` index when `deleteCount` > 0.

-2. Insert the `item1, item2, ...` elements at the `start` index.
+2. Insert the `item1, item2, ...` elements at the `start` index
    - Original elements after the `start` index are shifted to the right.

-3. Update the element at the `start` index with `deleteCount` = 1
+3. Update the element at the `start` index with `deleteCount` = 1 (delete the element and insert a new element).

 The `splice()` method modifies the original array and returns the removed elements as a new array.